A Physics-Informed Scenario Approach with Data Mitigation for Safety Verification of Nonlinear Systems: Problem Description

 Ensuring the safety of the dt-NS in \eqref{Eq_1a}, as outlined in Theorem~\ref{Kushner}, relies on precise knowledge of $f$ to verify condition \eqref{BCeq}.
-However, since this information is unavailable in our context, we briefly present in the next section an existing solution based on the scenario approach~\cite{nejati2023formal}, which facilitates the design of BC using finite data derived from observed system trajectories.
+However, since this information is unavailable in our context, in the next section we briefly present an existing solution based on the scenario approach~\citep{nejati2023formal}, which facilitates the design of BC using finite data derived from observed system trajectories.